Is Your Estate Plan Still Your Plan?

 As a general rule of thumb, you should review your estate plan every 3 to 5 years to account for life’s many changes.
 Examples of such changes include the following:

-Family Dynamics.
+Family.
 Changes in your family dynamic–including marriages, divorces, deaths, births, and special needs children–are the most common events requiring modifications to your estate plan.
 Remember that these life-changing events happen not only to you and your children but also to your grandchildren and other intended beneficiaries.

-Guardians and Trustees.
+Guardianship and Trustees.
 A proper estate plan designates individuals to act as guardians for minor children and as successor trustees to manage, invest, and distribute your assets once you pass away.
 Wisdom dictates that you periodically reflect on whether your designated guardians and successor trustees are still capable of serving in these important capacities.